 Toronto Hydro has a strong commitment to the environment through the enforcement of a well defined Environmental Policy.
-Conformance with the Environmental Policy is managed by the Environmental, Health and Safety department led by LDC's Vice-President of Organizational Effectiveness, Environment, Health and Safety.
+Conformance with the Environmental Policy is managed by Toronto Hydro's Environmental, Health and Safety department led by the Chief Human Resources & Safety Officer.
 The content of, and conformance with, the Environmental Policy is reviewed annually by the Board.